Breaking Down The Causes of Alzheimer’s Disease

 - Head injuries and brain trauma raises the risk of Alzheimer’s.

-- Bad lifestyle choices like unhealthy eating, drinking excess alcohol, and smoking contribute to raising the risk.
+- Bad lifestyle choices like unhealthy eating, drinking excess alcohol, and smoking contributes to raising the risk.

 - Health conditions like high cholesterol, high blood pressure, obesity, diabetics, and cardiovascular problems can add to the potential onset of Alzheimer’s.